 Welcome back!
-We hope you’ve had a wonderful Easter break and the Easter bunny was kind to you all.
-This half term is a crucial time in year four as our learning is geared towards the end of year assessments.
+We hope you’ve had a wonderful Easter break and didn’t eat too much chocolate!
+This half term is a crucial time in Year 4 as our learning is geared towards the end of year assessments.
 Although this will require a great deal of hard work, we know that our fantastic year group will rise to the challenge.
-In addition, we also have lots of exciting learning opportunities planned for our new art based topic, which will include a visit from a local watercolor artist, Hugh Templeton.
+In addition, we also have lots of exciting learning opportunities planned for our Tudor topic, which includes our upcoming visit to Gainsborough Old Hall.

-We continue to emphasise the importance of spelling in year four and we would appreciate it if you could support your child with the year 3/4 spelling list at home.
+We continue to emphasise the importance of spelling in Year 4 and we would appreciate it if you could support your child with the Year 3/4 spelling list at home.
 A list can be obtained online or in class and if you would like any further ideas or another copy of the list please do not hesitate to come and see us.

-Our science topic for this half term is animals including humans and living things.
+Our science topic for this half term is ‘Sound’.
+The children will learn all about how sounds are made, how they travel and how volume and pitch are changed.
+We will then move on to our new topic, ‘Animals Including Humans and Living Things’.
 The children will learn about food chains, classifying and grouping living things and how we as humans impact upon the environment.
 We hope to be able to use our lovely outdoor space to further enhance our learning.

 Thank you for your continued support

 Miss Davies and Miss Wood

 Year 4 are preparing for their production of Olivier.
 We have provided the tracks for the children to practice at home and learn the lyrics.